LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 and that the right-hand side function is not split into separate components.

-For such problems, LSRKStep provides variable-step, adaptive, :index:`Runge--Kutta methods`, corresponding to algorithms of the following forms:
+LSRKStep currently supports two families of second-order, explicit, and temporally adaptive STS methods:

-The RKC and RKL methods in ARKODE have the form
+Runge--Kutta--Chebyshev (RKC) and Runge--Kutta--Legendre (RKL).
+These methods have the form

 .. math::
    z_0 &= y_n,\\